Northern Peru: Across the Marañon - Birding Tour

 Day 17: Great Spinetail and Departure

 PACE: Moderate to intense.
 This tour covers a lot of ground and tries to see as many birds as possible, with special focus on the regional endemics; we usually amass a great list.
 It’s important to be out early since birding is usually best in the morning, and start times range from 4:00am to 6:00am.
 Many breakfasts and lunches will be in the field, but we’ll have thermoses for hot beverages and portable tables and chairs.
 On three or four days of the trip there will be some downtime after lunch to relax, but most days will be quite full.
 On several days, we will stay out after dark to spotlight for birds; some participants choose to skip the occasional afternoon or nocturnal outing and just relax around the lodge.
-There are few long drives, the longest being about 5 hours.
+There are several long drives, the longest being about 5 hours.

 PHYSICAL DIFFICULTY: Generally moderate, but there are a few more difficult walks that may be considered optional.
 Most of the birding is done from flat or slightly inclined roads and trails, and you can expect to walk 3-4 miles (4.8-6.4 km) on most days.
 At Waqanki and Abra Patricia, the trails are steep in places and sometimes slippery, so a walking stick helps.
 Trying to see the Long-whiskered Owlet requires a c.
 3 mile (4.8 km) roundtrip walk at night on a moderately inclined trail; this is an optional hike and some participants skip it and relax at the lodge.
-On day 13, there is a difficult hike on a steep and rocky trail that’s about 2 miles (3.2 km) roundtrip and lasts about 4-5 hours; some participants may choose to skip this and do some easy birding on their own near the vehicle.
+On day 13, there is (weather permitting) a difficult hike on a steep and rocky trail that’s about 2 miles (3.2 km) roundtrip and lasts about 4-5 hours; some participants may choose to skip this and do some easy birding on their own near the vehicle.

 CLIMATE: Highly variable.
 A wide range of temperatures can be expected.
 Temperatures in the high elevations can get down to near freezing early in the morning, but then usually warm up to be quite pleasant (about 70°F/21°C) and usually sunny.
 In the lower elevations, temperatures usually vary from about 68°-90°F (20°-32°C).
 This tour takes place in the dry season, but it is not unusual to get some rain at Waqanki and Abra Patricia.

 ACCOMMODATION: Good to excellent.
 All lodges have hot water and electricity.
 Single rooms may not be available for the one night in Leymebamba due to the small size of the lodge.
 Electricity is quite limited at Chaparri Lodge (solar), but it is enough to light the rooms and to provide a charging station at the restaurant.
 At Owlet Lodge, every two rooms share a bathroom.
 Depending on lodge occupancy, you may be able to have a private bathroom, but it is not guaranteed.
 Other hotels and lodges all have private, en-suite bathrooms.
-Wi-fi is usually available everywhere except Chaparri Lodge, though it is usually very slow and only available in public areas of the lodge/hotel.
+Wi-fi is usually available everywhere except Huembo Lodge, though it is usually very slow and often only available in public areas of the lodge/hotel.

 PHOTOGRAPHY: This is a birding tour, but casual photographers will have good chances to photograph birds at feeders at several of the lodges.
 Bird photography inside the forest is much more challenging, and hardcore bird photographers will likely be frustrated by the rather fast pace of the tour.
 We’ll also make some short stops for scenery photos, especially in the spectacular Marañon Canyon.